jorgecardleitao/private-jets/methodology.md

   end_altitude:
     type: f64
     description: The altitude at the end of the leg in feet
-  length:
+  duration:
     type: f64
+    description: The duration of the leg in hours
+  distance:
+    type: f64
-    description: The total actual flown distance in km (always bigger than the great-circle distance between start and end)
+    description: The total actual flown distance in km
+  great_circle_distance:
+    type: f64
+    description: The great circle distance between the start and end of the leg in km
   hours_above_30000:
     type: f64
     description: number of hours flown above 30.000 feet
   hours_above_40000:
     type: f64
     description: number of hours flown above 40.000 feet
+  co2_emissions:
+    type: f64
+    description: CO2 emissions in kg
 constraints:
   - type: uniqueness
     columns: [icao_number, start]